Cinnolate/Infinite_Runner/README.md

-## This project is a 2D arcade shooter game
+## This project is a mobile game that involves dodging obstacles that infinitely approach from the right of the screen